alanphil/Docker-Example/README.md

 docker-compose run app rake db:migrate
 ```

 NOTE: Discovered why the online tutorials all seem to use PostgreSQL instead of MySQL for the database.
-PostgreSQL is really easy to initally configure with Docker.
+PostgreSQL is really easy to initially configure with Docker.
 The trick to easily using MySQL with Docker Compose is to make sure the following line is in the docker-compose YAML file:

 ```MYSQL_ALLOW_EMPTY_PASSWORD: 'yes'```